-Note: After the controls are finalized, the LB will aggregate the partner reports from all the project beneficiaries (including its own report) in order to submit to the JS the project progress report (PPR).
+Note: After the controls are finalized, the LB will aggregate the partner reports from all the project beneficiaries (including its own report) in order to submit to the JS the project report.

 After the verification is finalized, FLC Certificate becomes available in eMS.